CSci 210: Data Structures

 about modularity and data abstraction, dividing a task into building

-blocks, and identifying the appropriate data structures.
+blocks, identifying data structures.

-choice of data structures.
+the right choice of data structures.

 - Program development: Programming can be tedious and